slaarti/ansible-primaryuser/README.md

 user to.
 By default, gives `sudo` privileges.
 If you want that and additional groups besides, make sure to include `sudo` in the list.

+    sshkeys = []

+A list of SSH authorized key contents.
+Load 'em up however you see fit.

 Example Playbook
 ----------------